 Tuples in PHP

-Since exploring languages such as Scala and Python which provide the tuple data-structure, I have been keen to experiment with how to clearly map it into a PHP solution.
-Tuples are simply a finite, ordered sequence of elements - usually with good language support to both pack (construction) and unpack (deconstruction) of the values.
-I have found that many use-cases of the common place array structure in PHP could be better suited to n-tuple’s.
-Familiar examples such as coordinate pairs (points) and records from a relational database (i.e. maybe the user id and name) could succinctly take advantage of the structure.
+Since exploring languages such as Scala and Python which provide the tuple data structure, I have been keen to experiment with how to clearly map it into a PHP solution.
+Tuples are simply a finite, ordered sequence of elements - usually with good language support to both pack (construction) and unpack (deconstruction) the values.
+I have found that many use cases of the commonplace array structure in PHP could be better suited to n-tuples.
+Familiar examples such as coordinate pairs (points) and records from a relational database (e.g. a user id and name) could succinctly take advantage of the structure.

 Implementation

-With a basic understanding of what a tuple now is, I set about creating a thought-experiment in PHP, deciding on taking advantage of the SPLFixedArray class.
+With a basic understanding of what a tuple is, I set about creating a thought experiment in PHP, deciding to take advantage of the SPLFixedArray class.
 As a tuple is of a finite length, using the fixed array class will (in theory) provide performance enhancements, along with removing the need to implement the ArrayAccess interface.
-Before I began designing the below example, I did some research on prior work in the field and noticed a great implementation found here.
-This implementation also provided the option for values to be strictly typed, specifying each positions valid type (by way of a prototype).
-I was very impressed by this idea and decided to include it in my implementation, allowing for creation of more relaxed tuples using the ‘mixed’ data-type.
+Before I began designing the example below, I did some research on prior work in the field and noticed a great implementation found here.
+This implementation also provided the option for values to be strictly typed, specifying each position’s valid type by means of a prototype.
+I was very impressed by this idea and decided to include it in my implementation, enabling the creation of tuples with relaxed typing using the ‘mixed’ data type.

 class Tuple extends SplFixedArray {